The Trip (1967 film): Box office

 Despite being one of American International Pictures' (AIP) most profitable films, Samuel Z. Arkoff said they stopped making "dope pictures" soon after The Trip because he sensed the cycle would exhaust itself quickly.
 In 1974 he said "everybody else picked it up; and as late as last year they were still coming out with dope pictures.
 And there isn't one single company that made a buck on dope pictures.
 The young people had turned off."
+However AIP did make another drug related film with Strasberg, Dern and Nicholson, Psych Out.